ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2024-02-20】[capjamesg / cv-book-svg](https://github.com/capjamesg/cv-book-svg) - Turn an image of a bookshelf into an interactive SVG.
 * 【2024-02-19】[dupontgu / qr-file-share](https://github.com/dupontgu/qr-file-share) - Share small files from an offline source using only a QR code
 * 【2024-02-19】[solygambas / html-css-javascript-projects](https://github.com/solygambas/html-css-javascript-projects) - 100+ mini web projects using HTML, CSS and JavaScript.
 * 【2024-02-18】[dmtrKovalenko / cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events) - Fire native system events from Cypress.